ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-vrops.md

 The VMware SDDC Health Management Pack for vROps monitors the SDDC management stack and provides color coded metrics for health and efficiency of different components present as part of the SDDC management stack.
 With the dashboards in the VMware SDDC Health Management Pack, you can monitor the following components of the vCenter Server instance and management tooling:
 * vRealize Operations Manager
-* NSX for vSphere/VMware NSX-T
+* NSX for vSphere/VMware NSX-T™
 * VMware vSAN
 * vRealize Log Insight
 * vCenter Server